Menu Close

 What Defines a Functioning Addict?

-This ability to “keep it together” creates a false sense of control.
-The outward appearance of stability delays intervention, allowing physical and psychological damage to accumulate unnoticed.
-By the time the addiction becomes visible, health consequences may be severe or irreversible.
+That concealment comes at a cost.
+The outward appearance of stability delays intervention, allowing physical and psychological damage to accumulate quietly.
+By the time the addiction becomes visible, the health consequences may already be significant.

 Key Characteristics of Functional Addiction